What’s new in the Mark IV?

 The Interrotron is delivered and operated by a professional technician who understands the system and how best to use it.

 It is not a coincidence that Errol Morris, who invented the device, uses our units when he travels to the East Coast.

 Given that the Interrotron and its inventor, Errol Morris, have become such a hot topic on the Internet, many are asking, “What is it and why would I want to rent one?”

 Errol Morris, Academy Award-winning documentary filmmaker found a novel way to get non-professional talent to relax, look directly into the lens, maintain correct eye-line and give a genuine, believable response.

-Morris is credited with naming the device, but actually his wife thought of combining the words “interview” and “terror.”
+Morris is credited with naming the device, but actually, his wife, Julia Sheehan, thought of combining the words “interview” and “terror.”
 The device prevented “terror,” as it were, in his non-professional actors.
 Top directors are demanding the device.

 No more white-knuckled talent staring in fear into the cold, unblinking eye of the camera or the ever colder eyes of a mutant TV crew.

 In a typical setup, the director/interviewer sits in “video village” or simply behind a sound blanket separating him/her from the direct sight of the subject.